Zero-Credit Internship Option

 Where do I find an internship?
 The possibilities are endless and only limited by your imagination.
 The Academic Internship Program has thousands of projects already developed.
 Search Drew’s online internship database, called DrewLink.
 Other online databases to search for internship opportunities are listed at Resources for Students.
 We also encourage you to create your own project through contact with faculty, alumni, family, and friends.

 When can I do an internship?
 Projects for credit may be done during Fall, January, Spring, or Summer semesters.
 It is important to plan ahead for your internship, preferably early in the preceding semester.
-The registration deadlines for the 2016-2017 academic year are:
+The registration deadlines for Summer 2017 and the 2017-2018 academic year are:

 Summer Term 2017: June 5, 2017